mdavids/rfc/content/draft-davids-forsalereg.md

 # Abstract

-This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale" TXT RRset in DNS [@!RFC1035]) to indicate that the parent domain name above it is for sale.
+This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale") to indicate that the parent domain name above it is for sale.

 # Introduction

 Well established services [@RFC3912], [@RFC7483] exist, to find out if a domain name is registered or not.
-But the fact that a domain name exists, does not exclude the possibility to obtain it.
+But the fact that a domain name exists, does not exclude the possibility to obtain it, because it may be up for sale.

 Some registrars offer (payed) mediation services between domain name holders and interested parties, but for a domain  name that is not for sale, such services are a waste of money and time.

 This specification defines a simple universal way to find out if a domain name, even thouh it is taken, might be obtained nevertheless.
 It enables a domain name holder to add a reserved underscored node name [@!RFC8552] in the zone, indicating that the domain name is actually for sale.

-The TXT record type that is created for that purpose **MAY** contain a pointer, such as a URI [@RFC8820], to allow an interested party to find information or to get in touch and engage in further arrangements.
+The TXT record RRtype [@!RFC1035] that is created for that purpose **MAY** contain a pointer, such as a URI [@RFC8820], to allow an interested party to find information or to get in touch and engage in further arrangements.

 With due caution, this information can also be incorporated in the automated availability services, so that when the domain name is checked for availabilty, the service can also indicate it is for sale, including a referral to the selling party's information.